korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 ## [h.
 JDBC Challenge](https://github.com/korhanertancakmak/JAVA/tree/master/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/Course05_JDBCChallenge/README.md#jdbc-challenge)
 <div align="justify">

-In this challenge, you'll be using MySQL Workbench, to verify that the changes you make in Java get persisted correctly.
+In this challenge, you'll be using MySQL Workbench to verify that the changes you make in Java get persisted correctly.
 There is one change you'll probably need to make, though, to the settings in MySQL Workbench to do this.